 The singular focus on the physical act of sex is probably the biggest mistake made in bed.
 Emotional connection can’t be an afterthought.
 Communication and connection are key.
 This might mean dirty talk, if you’re so inclined, but it definitely means being open and vulnerable about your desires and taking a keen interest in your partner.

+Brushing up on some basics, then, is in your best interest.
 A quick aside: Some of these sex tips — particularly the physical ones — may only apply to penetrative sex between cisgender men and women.
 However, even those have an emotional component that gets beyond the physical to the relationship between two people.
 In other words, while some of these tips might outline a specific sex act, the communication to get there is universal to any intimate relationship.

 If you’re to take anything away from these sex tips, let it be this: The best sex is about physical technique as well as emotional.
 Think about orgasms, but don’t always focus on orgasms.
 Go ahead and work on that special “move” you’ve developed and try new sex positions.
 But also focus on having fun, sharing, and being emotionally present with your partner.